The HulC: Confidence Regions from Convex Hulls: Applications to standard problems

 Allowing for some modifications of either the estimator or the final confidence set, we can obtain finite sample coverage for all $p\in[0, 1]$.
-Firstly, note that Algorithm~\ref{alg:confidence-known-Delta} with $\Delta = 0$ will always cover the true median of the estimators.
-With the proportion estimator $\sum_{i\in S_j}X_i/|S_j|$, Algorithm~\ref{alg:confidence-known-Delta} with $\Delta = 0$ with a probability of at least $1 - \alpha$ will contain the median of $\mbox{Binomial}(m,p)/m$ where $m = |S_j|$ for all $1\le j\le B^*$. \cite{hamza1995smallest} proves that
+Firstly, note that {the \hulc interval from} Algorithm~\ref{alg:confidence-known-Delta} with $\Delta = 0$ will always cover the true median of the estimators.
+With the proportion estimator $\sum_{i\in S_j}X_i/|S_j|$, {the \hulc interval from} Algorithm~\ref{alg:confidence-known-Delta} with $\Delta = 0$ with a probability of at least $1 - \alpha$ will contain the median of $\mbox{Binom}(m,p)/m$ where $m = |S_j|$ for all $1\le j\le B^*$. \cite{hamza1995smallest} proves that

 Therefore, if $\widehat{\mathrm{CI}}_{\alpha,0} = [\widehat{L}, \widehat{U}]$ represents the confidence interval from Algorithm~\ref{alg:confidence-known-Delta} with $\Delta = 0$, we get that for all $p\in[0,1]$,